-If you want the facts for a child aged 4 through to 13 years, then you may want to check out our latest guide (published May 2010) called "this=that child size: a life-size photo guide to kids' food serves".
+If you want the facts for a child aged 4 through to 13 years, then you will want to check out the children's version called "this=that child size: a life-size photo guide to kids' food serves".

 Some disturbing facts and examples of how small changes can stack on excess body weight.

 - You can't always trust the description of a serve size on a food label.

 - Trudy's investigations in 2008, in 2013 and again in 2017 show that manufacturers and fast food outlets often generously over-size foods in packs.
 Whilst this may only be by a few grams or so, those extra morsels add up.

 - If you use the sides of packs to calorie count per serve, you really need to invest in some good scales and weigh your serve or simply use my book to decide the serve size.
 The differences between actual and claimed serve size accounted for close to 200 kJ (50 cals) extra fuel for some food items.